Brimwulf/cs1pc20_portfolio/Lab documents/readme.md

-This directory contains the markdown file for the lab sessions.
+This directory contains the markdown files for the lab sessions.